Alberta Beekeepers Commission

 • Knowledge of sampling bees for disease diagnosis in the laboratory is an asset

-What we offer: - Working from home is possible when performing office-related activities (e.g., entering data) - A work truck is available for work-related activities
+What we offer: - The Alberta Beekeepers Commission provides a comprehensive benefits package to full-time term employees. - Working from home is possible when performing office-related activities (e.g., entering data, developing extension materials) - A work truck is available for work-related activities

 Work week: 40 hours per week.
 Some flexibility in work hours required.